 From the ruins of an ancient fortress, a new multimedia museum emerges.

-An ambitious restoration project has returned the Castles of Cannero to their former glory.
-After decades of neglect, the lake fortress rising from the serene waters of Lake Maggiore – facing the towns of Cannero and Cannobio – has been given new life.
-Spearheaded by the Borromeo family, this initiative aims to open the site to the public with a state-of-the-art museum.
+A massive restoration project brings the Castles of Cannero back to their former glory.
+After decades of neglect, the lake fortress that emerges from the placid waters of Lake Maggiore, opposite the towns of Cannero and Cannobio, is reborn to new life.
+An ambitious project desired by the Borromeo family that intends to return the site to the community with the opening of a museum equipped with the latest technology.

-The Castles of Cannero stand on two rocky islets, located about three hundred meters from the lake’s western shore.
-On the islet farthest from the coast rises the main stronghold, Vitaliana.
-Here, the visionary fusion of an interactive museum and the site’s invaluable historical heritage comes to life.
+The Castles of Cannero are two rocky islets located about three hundred meters from the western shore of the lake.
+On the one furthest from the shore, stands the major fortress named Vitaliana.
+It is here that the imaginative combination of interactive museum innovation and the priceless historical wealth of the place now comes to life.

-The story begins in the early 15th century, when the walls and towers became the backdrop for the exploits of the Mazzarditi, a family of ruthless brigands from Cannobio.
-The five brothers built a small fortress, the Malpaga, which was later razed in 1414 after their defeat at the hands of Filippo Maria Visconti.
-From 1441, ownership of the Cannobio fiefdom and the Cannero islands passed to the Borromeo family, who transformed it into a stronghold during the Italian Wars and the era of the Duchy of Milan, creating much of what still stands today.
-Among the most significant developments was the construction of Rocca Vitaliana – a symbol of power and prestige – on the ruins of the Malpaga.
-This project was initiated in 1519 by Count Ludovico Borromeo and completed in 1526.
-The name “Vitaliana” pays homage to the Paduan family from which the Borromeo dynasty descends.
+At its origins in the early 15th century, the walls and towers were the focus of the raids and warlike exploits of a family of ferocious brigands from Cannobio, the Mazzardites.
+Five brothers who built Malpaga, a small fortress razed to the ground following their defeat at the hands of Filippo Maria Visconti in 1414.
+From 1441 ownership of the fiefdom of Cannobio and the islands of Cannero passed to the Borromeo family, which made it a bulwark in the years of the wars of Italy and the Duchy of Milan and was the architect of most of the works still visible today.
+One of the most important, is the birth of the Rocca Vitaliana-a symbol of power and prestige-on the foundations of the Malpaga.
+In 1519 Count Ludovico Borromeo undertook this project, which was completed in 1526.
+The name Vitaliana honors the Paduan family from which the Borromeo lineage descends.

-Over the centuries, the fortress was gradually abandoned, becoming home to soldiers, counterfeit priests, fishermen, and humble tenants.
-At various times, it also served as a citrus grove and a rabbit farm for the Borromeo family.
-In the 19th century, its fate shifted to that of a mysterious ruin, inspiring artists and writers.
-In 1879, Queen Victoria of England, visiting Lake Maggiore on holiday, described it as “a strange old castle” and added, “in ruins”.
-According to the Queen, the decaying towers and walls overlooking the water enhanced the site’s romantic beauty and mysterious allure.
-A magnificent watercolor painted in 1843 by the English artist J.M.W.
-Turner perfectly captures the awe inspired by the crumbling complex, as if it might at any moment be swallowed again by the lake.
+In the centuries that followed, the fortress was gradually abandoned, becoming the home of soldiers, forger priests, fishermen and simple tenants, as well as the citrus grove and rabbit hutch of the lineage.
+In the 19th century its fate took the turn of a mysterious ruin, a source of inspiration for artists and writers.
+In 1879 Queen Victoria of England, on Lake Maggiore on vacation, called it “a strange ancient castle” adding “in ruins.”
+The decay of the towers and walls facing the water enhanced, according to the sovereign, the romantic beauty of the place and its mysterious appeal.
+An extraordinary watercolor painted by the English painter William Turner in 1843 perfectly depicts the wonderment before the walled complex that looks as if it might return at any moment to be submerged by the lake.

 The visit to the site begins on the mainland, drawing visitors into a world steeped in distant atmospheres.
 It is an interactive experience that transports us into the heart of heroic events from centuries past, all within the walls of the fortress.
 As the journey unfolds, the most evocative sections of the complex reveal themselves, narrating the story and evolution of these ruins: the courtyards, with ancient inscriptions recounting the castles’ origins; the chapel; the rooms – one of which is richly frescoed – where archaeological finds unearthed during the restoration are on display; the main keep; and the walls.
 From here, the panoramic view over Lake Maggiore and its shores is truly unmatched.